Water Is Cool!

 Explain that centuries ago water usage was done without money or cost and bodies of water were well taken care of by Naive People who considered water to be sacred.

-Continue the discussion by telling the learners that water is considered a nonrenewable resource.
-Some scientists believe that all water that is present on the Earth, in all forms – solid, liquid, and gas, has been here since the beginning of time.
+Explain what renewable and nonrewable resources are.
+(A renewable resource is an organic natural resource which can replenish to overcome usage and consumption, either through biological reproduction or other naturally reoccurring processes" (Wikipedia).
+Continue the discussion by asking the learners whether water is considered a renewable resource.
+All water that is present on the Earth, in all forms – solid, liquid, and gas, has been here since the beginning of time.
 It is all that we will ever have.
 It continues to recycle.
 If we do not take care of our water resources, all life on Earth will suffer.

 Continue with the following demonstration to model the distribution of water on the Earth: